 In 2020, New York increased the limit in all its five boroughs, and therefore that is the new upper limit for individuals (or businesses) from any of the five boroughs.

-To know the exact maximum limit for small claims court cases in a state, the best idea is to check out the state's website for the same.
-For example, Connecticut has a website that provides information on small claims court cases, including their state's small claims court limit.
+To figure out the exact maximum limit for small claims court cases in a state, the best idea is to check out the state court website for the most up to date info.
+For example, Connecticut has a website that provides information on cases, including their state's small claims court limit.

 Can I go over the small claims court limit?

 It is possible to file cases of higher value than the maximum limit for small claims court cases.
 However, the claims would have to be reduced to the maximum small claims court dollar limit in such cases.